Corporate logo design creates a clear direction and a strong foundation in your company.

 Then we summarize all our findings, opportunities for improvement, and objectives for consistent logo use and branding.
 We look at ways the logo isn’t being fully utilized to help achieve business objectives and how we can put it to work to further those objectives.

-Our next step for established organizations, and our first step for new brands, it to start talking to stakeholders.
+Our next step for established organizations, and our first step for new brands, is to start talking to stakeholders.
 We talk to executives, employees, and customers, when possible.
-We learn about what the brand means to them, what they’re looking to promote (or in the case of customers, what they’re wanting to get to from the brand).
+We learn about what the brand means to them, what they’re looking to promote (or in the case of customers, what they’re wanting to get from the brand).
 We learn about the corporate values, mission, and purpose.
 We look at competitors, to see what else is being done in the market to make sure we’re going to help your company stand out.

 We follow that up with a meeting with your team, where we review all of the data we gathered through interviews and the competitor audit.
 We talk about any final needs that might not have come up yet and review our creative brief with you.
 This makes sure we’re all working towards the same goals as we move into design.